-For the dataset of iron at 450~kV we have trained DCNNs with different state-of-the-art architectures using the Segmentation Models package \citep{Iakubovskii:2019}.
+For the dataset of iron at 450~kV we have trained DCNNs with different state-of-the-art architectures using the Segmentation Models package \cite{Iakubovskii:2019}.
 We have tried UNet++, FPN (Feature Pyramid Network), and DeepLabv3+ as semantic segmentation architectures, and EfficientNet, MobileNet, and ResNet (not included in the results because the performance was significantly worse) as encoders.
-Then the accuracy of every network on the test dataset was evaluated with POD curves in the same way as for MSD (Fig. \ref{comp_dcnn}a).
+The accuracy of each network on the test dataset was evaluated with POD curves in the same way as for MSD (Fig. \ref{comp_dcnn}a).
 The networks have similar performance, the difference in $s_{90}$ between the best and the worst model is around 10\%.
 The difference between training on Radon and MC data can be evaluated for other network architectures, and the effect is similar to MSD.
 For example, Fig. \ref{comp_dcnn}b is made with the same data as Fig. \ref{comp_mat}c, but the network architecture is DeepLabv3+ instead of MSD.

-The similarity between network performance indicates that the difficulty of segmentation in the model problem stems from the image and noise properties and not from deep learning.
-This supports the assumption that the generated projections have enough variety for training a DCNN.
+The similarity in network performance indicates that the difficulty of segmentation in the model problem stems from the image and noise properties and not from deep learning.
+This supports the assumption that the generated projections have enough variety to train a DCNN.